kiliankoe/catchmybus/README.md

 ## Compiling

-You'll need a Mac running OS X 10.10 Yosemite as it's unfortunately not possible to build Swift apps for anything below.
-What a shame.
+You'll need a Mac running OS X 10.10 Yosemite as it's unfortunately not possible to build Swift apps on anything below.
+You'll still be able to run the app on Mavericks though.
+Check the [releases](https://github.com/kiliankoe/catchmybus/releases) page.

 Be sure to also check out [Alamofire](https://github.com/alamofire/alamofire) (or clone it to the project directory manually) as this fantastic framework is used for the HTTP requests.